 Approaching academics with recognised and complementary expertise in the field of green and sustainable education to gauge their interest in engaging with the CHEM21 project.

 This information was subsequently used to identify gaps and future work necessary to develop tailored education and training material to promote the uptake of green and sustainable methodologies amongst medicinal and process chemists and the European academic community.
-As the survey was not exhaustive, this process has continued to take place throughout the duration of the project and an ongoing review of existing educational material was undertaken as the training package evolved.
-Throughout the project, partners have continued to search for new material and collaborators to ensure CHEM21 achieves maximum benefit from the world wide green chemistry community.

-The perceived gaps in education and training in green and sustainable chemistry from this work fell into several categories:
+The perceived gaps in education and training in green and sustainable chemistry included a wide range of topics, although they all broadly aligned into the following categories:

 Foundation: training on basic green chemistry that is designed to give a good grounding in key concepts and bring users up to the same level.